fluketa001/fluketa001/README.md

-- 👋 Hi, I’m fluketa001, I'm Thai and I speak little English.
+- 👋 Hi, I’m fluke, I'm Thai and I speak little English.

 - 👀 I am now interested in the development of the Golang.
 I'm pretty new to it.
 But it's an interesting language.
 But strangely, I should have written the nodeJS as well.